 Recently, New You Magazine covered the age old question of asymmetrical breasts.
 Dr. Todd K Malan, M.D., of Scottsdale, Az. was called upon to discuss a new option for women looking to correct this problem.
 Fat Transfer procedures allow a patient to harvest fat from a problem area and transfer to their breast.
 Dr. Malan meticulously injects the fat so both breasts are even in size and shape.
-You can also add stem cells to your fat transfer procedure for maximized results.

 Breast In Balance / by Lisette Hilton